h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_6_9_explanation.md

 - When probabilities are important, choose OVA, OVO, or direct multi-class rather than ECOC
 - For class-imbalanced problems, OVO and ECOC tend to be more robust
 - Direct multi-class approaches are most computationally efficient but may struggle with limited data per class
+- ECOC is particularly useful when dealing with limited training data due to its error-correcting properties

 ### Selection Criteria
 - Number of classes: Direct multi-class or ECOC for many classes, any approach for few classes
 - Available training data: ECOC for limited data, direct multi-class for abundant data
 - Computational constraints: Direct multi-class for fastest training and prediction
 - Class imbalance: OVO or ECOC when classes are heavily imbalanced
+- Base classifier characteristics: Strong classifiers (like logistic regression) work well with direct approaches, weak classifiers benefit from ECOC's error-correction

 ## Conclusion